kishlaykiku/nvm-windows-no-admin/README.md

 cd C:\nvm
 .\install.cmd
 ```
 - If you see Access to the registry denied — that’s expected on a non-admin machine.
-The script will then create two files you must edit: `settings.txt` and `PATH.txt`.
+The script will then create two files you must edit: `settings.txt` and `PATH.txt`

 #### 2. Edit `settings.txt`